Belkin / Linksys - Linksys Product Team

 Revised branding on all Linksys products, interfaces and related printed collateral.

-This was a cross-functional collaboration with various teams to exchange the old Linksys product branding with the new Linksys logo.
-The list of products that needed the update was long, but included desktop and mobile router management interfaces, all setup software, printed setup guides and all related device illustrations for all hardware products.
+This was a cross-functional collaboration with various teams to replace the old Linksys product branding with the new revised Linksys logo.
+The list of products that needed the update was long, and included all Linksys Smart WiFi interfaces and in-app references, all setup software, printed setup guides, and related device illustrations for hardware products.

 Managing UX design for device setup software